Kambale Family's Kerala Trip With Thrillophilia Through Hills, Backwaters, and Roads

 There were also moments where small planning decisions of Thrillophilia’s team mattered more than expected.
 The hotel timings, smoother route planning, the pacing between hill stations and coastal stays, and even the way leisure time had been added between longer travel days made the trip feel relaxed instead of hectic.

 That kind of planning usually goes unnoticed while travelling.
-People only realize its value when something feels difficult.
+People only realise its value when something feels difficult.